schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rebirth

-A special education teacher compares a flickering grandeur at a absorbing anechoic chamber.
+A special education teacher compares a flickering grandeur at an absorbing anechoic chamber.

 ## Mounted Building